JonBoynton/JSConvert/README.md

 trans.convert("C:/myUserPath/some_file.js")
 ```

-By default, a transpilied output *.py file with the same name and directory as the input *.js file(s) will be created.
+By default, a transpilied output \*.py file will be created with the same name and directory as the input \*.js file(s).
 If a directory path is specified, the convert function will traverse all sub-directories and include every *.js  file.

 *Optional* convert() keyword arguments:
 - fileout = the output file path,